James Woodsworth

 He was very passionate about the importance of the church for the first settlers for educational, moral and religious purposes in their lives and believed that the Canadian west would some day become one of the most important places in the world from travel between Europe and Asia, and the sheer amount of grain producing power it held.

 During his time in the west he travelled to First Nations communities in Northern Manitoba and Southern Alberta, and visited settlers in Alberta, Saskatchewan, Manitoba and British Columbia.
 In his trip to Northern Manitoba he visited the community of Norway House and many more on the northern end of lake Winnipeg.
 He made mention of the beauty of the Spider Islands, an Icelandic farm on an island in lake Winnipeg and the general state of the church in northern Manitoba.

 On his trip to the Blackfoot in Alberta he saw several graves and mentioned how they left the deceased's belongings on his grave since he would need them where he went.
 He also wrote an account of a medicine wheel dance.
 On his first trip through settler towns in Alberta he wrote of how that in one community of First Nations between Edmonton and Calgary he saw that of 180 residents a few years ago 100 had died of disease and the 15 school age children dropped to 5 and were mostly orphans after the disease swept the village.
-A similar story was told to him in northern Manitoba when a man cam across a whole village of dead from disease.
+A similar story was told to him in northern Manitoba when a man came across a whole village of dead from disease.